codeclimate/codeclimate-rubocop/config/contents/layout/multiline_method_argument_line_breaks.md

 Ensures that each argument in a multi-line method call starts on a separate line.

-NOTE: this cop does not move the first argument, if you want that to be on a separate line, see `Layout/FirstMethodArgumentLineBreak`.
+NOTE: This cop does not move the first argument, if you want that to be on a separate line, see `Layout/FirstMethodArgumentLineBreak`.

 ### Example: